 Case UK928 differs only by excluding all 2021 NPI relaxations, so that we can see by comparison with UK929 the potential impact of those relaxations, always within the vaccination context.

-We showed in our Nonlinear Dynamics paper submission, and I showed in my previous blog posts by comparing to NPI relaxation cases with no vaccination, that the vaccination programme has allowed us some opportunity for NPI relaxation.
+We showed in our Nonlinear Dynamics paper submission, and I showed in my previous blog posts by comparing to NPI relaxation cases with no vaccination, that the vaccination programme has allowed the UK some opportunity for NPI relaxation.
 Comparing cases when vaccination is included for both, however, we saw that relaxing NPIs is not cost-free in terms of the Covid-19 health impact, and I show that again here for current UK data on vaccination and NPIs.

 The models’ historical 2020 fit is quite good for both versions, being the same up until the end of 2020, with the fmort, fSS and var_eff changes only taking effect from January 1st 2021, for the third (and in principle for any required additional) variant.

-Charts 19 and 303 tell the overall story for all model settings.
+Appropriate version of charts 19 and 303 tell the overall story for all model settings.
 Just as for my previous two blog posts, there are also sets of charts 21-24 for model UK929 showing the comparative outcomes for the four population groups in the model, together with the cumulative totals shown in Chart 2.
 The direction of changes for the different groups and assumptions in the model seem sensible.

-Previous case UK957 and current version UK927
+Previous case UK957 and new trial version UK927

 To see Charts 19 for UK957 and UK927 below, slide the slider to switch between each to highlight the comparison clearly.
 Note the change of y-axis scale between the two charts, and the settings pertinent to each variant.
-Also note that there are six vaccination phases, as for my previous two posts.
+Also note that there are six vaccination phases, Vac1 to Vac6, as for my previous two posts.

 We see from the Chart 19 comparison that the good 2020 fit of reported and model outcomes for the UK957 chart diverges when applying the fmort and fSS settings to Variant 2 in model UK927.
 It also has the effect of increasing the projected deaths in the model to 145,389 at day 800, compared with 137,385 before, an increase of 8,004.